cspengl/conmake/README.md

 # conmake

+---
+## TL;DR

+**conmake** is a 'build tool' similar to [GNU Make](https://www.gnu.org/software/make/) which runs 'targets' inside containers.
+If you are interested just [get it](#Installation) and [try it](#Getting-started).

+---

-Hey!Thank you for visiting the repository of **conmake**! conmake is a kind of build tool similar to the well known [GNU Make](https://www.gnu.org/software/make/).
+Hey!
+Thank you for visiting the repository of **conmake**! conmake is a kind of build tool similar to the well known [GNU Make](https://www.gnu.org/software/make/).
 But instead of running the commands of a 'target' directly on the host machine the commands defined by a *step* are executed inside a container.
 Therefore the tool is named **'conmake'** as a combination of **'container'** and **'make'**.
 To define the build steps **conmake** uses a kind of Makefile called 'Conmakefile' in a YAML format.
 Beside the build steps you can define so called workstations which define basically the build environment.
 A good analogy for these workstations are different tools like a circular saw or a vise on a working bench.

 ...
 Ok, but why?